Naxos Jet

+Naxos Jet is a 74 m high-speed wave-piercing catamaran passenger and vehicle ferry operated by the Greek shipping company Seajets.
+Built in Australia by Incat in 1991, the vessel has a storied history as one of the early pioneering wave-piercers.
+She entered commercial service in 1992 as SeaCat Scotland, running fast ferry links across the Irish Sea.
+Following several decades of international charter operations—including a notable stint in the Mediterranean as 'Cyclades Express'—she was acquired by Seajets in 2015 and renamed Naxos Jet in 2016, where she currently serves seasonal inter-island routes across the Aegean Sea.
+Since 2024 it has been laid up in Chalkis.

 History

-The Naxos Jet was built in 1992 as Seacat Scotland for Sea Containers.
+Naxos Jet was built in 1992 as Seacat Scotland for Sea Containers.
 She was built to inaugurate a new fast ferry service between Stranraer and Belfast.
 Before commencing service on the North Channel she briefly operated on the Dover to Calais route for Hoverspeed.

 During the winter of 1994/1995 she was chartered to middle eastern operator Q Ships for service across the Red Sea. for this role she was renamed Q Ship Express.
 During her charter the Stranraer – Belfast route was operated by Seacat Isle of Man.
 On completion of the charter she returned to the Stranraer – Belfast route, changing back to her original name.

 Seacat Scotland was chartered again during the winter of 1997/1998.
 This time to Uruguayan ferry operator Navegacion Atlantida S.A. for service on the River Plate.
 She returned to the North Channel for the 1998 summer season.
 Sea Containers left Stranraer in 2000 in favour of Troon following heavy competition from Stena Line and P&O Irish Sea at Loch Ryan.
 Seacat Scotland operated the Belfast – Troon route until 2003 when she was replaced by the Rapide.

 Seacat Scotland transferred to the Hoverspeed Dover – Calais route which she operated with Seacat Danmark and Seacat France.
 She remained on the English Channel until September 2005 when she was once again replaced by the Rapide.